-First-year applicants to Penn State will be able to choose whether to submit SAT or ACT scores through Summer/Fall 2025.
+\ First-year applicants to Penn State will be able to choose whether to submit SAT or ACT scores through Summer/Fall 2025.

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023
+C8A If yes, place check marks in the appropriate boxes below to reflect your

+ADMISSION for Fall 2023.
 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Considered

 SAT or ACT Х

 ACT Only

 SAT Only